LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W06-D1-Arrays.md

   starWars[5] = "Yoda";
   ```

   - When you don't know the index of the last element:
+    (Note that the length is one more than the last index.)

   ```javascript
   starWars[starWars.length] = "Yoda";